aberan/js-accordian/README.md

 duration     | 1000         | animation time in ms                  |
 ns           | 'accordian'  | namespace for jquery event handler    |

+As of now you need to match the duration in the .styl file for modern browsers.
+In general the .styl file contents should be copied in the main.styl file to be compiled with autoprefixer etc.

 ### Usage
 ```javascript
 //additional variable you want to keep track of